Eslam-Ayman-FCIH/SoleekLab-JWT/readme.md

-# Documentation of SoolekLab (JWT LARAVEL API)
+# Documentation of SoleekLab (JWT LARAVEL API)
 ## About
 This project is  for testing my skills in `RESTFul API` & `Auth JWT` with Laravel  .
-`SooleLab` is a RESTful API Project with 3 APIs for mobile app to help to get all countries with thier area in KM<sup>2</sup>
+`SoleeLab` is a RESTful API Project with 3 APIs for mobile app to help to get all countries with thier area in KM<sup>2</sup>

 ## To Run
 ### You will need: